olange/learning-polymer/README.md

 * [Polymer Guides › Using Elements](https://elements.polymer-project.org/guides/using-elements) _An overview of the primary collections of elements, how-to install and use them in a main page or an element; provides also a quick overview of_ [data binding](https://www.polymer-project.org/1.0/docs/devguide/data-binding.html), _of_ [mapping attribute names to property names](https://elements.polymer-project.org/guides/using-elements#polymer-element-apis) _and of_ [DOM manipulation](https://www.polymer-project.org/1.0/docs/devguide/local-dom.html#dom-api) _concepts_
 * [WebComponents › Best practices](https://www.webcomponents.org/community/articles/web-components-best-practices) first published 29.04.2014 _a list of best practices, that evolves over time with community suggestions_

+## Case studies and fun apps

+* [Google Polymer Shop](https://www.polymer-project.org/2.0/toolbox/case-study) _A complete case study of the Shop, a full-featured e-commerce PWA demo, built using the Toolbox_
+* [Google Polymer News](https://www.polymer-project.org/2.0/toolbox/news-case-study) _A complete case study of News, a full-featured PWA demo, built using the Toolbox_
+* [Google Polymer Cheese](https://cheese.polymer-project.org/) _Say « cheese » and take a photo; try it on a mobile device_
+* [Google Polymon](https://polymon.polymer-project.org/) _A multiplayer, location-based monster hunting game designed and maintained by the Polymer team; hint, when outside of a Polymer Summit: start at https://twitter.com/0xcda7a to find monsters_
+* [Google Santa Tracker](https://santatracker.google.com/codeboogie.html) _Use Google Santa Tracker to follow Santa Claus on Google Maps as he makes his journey around the world._

 ## Books

 * [Production-Ready Microservices](https://www.safaribooksonline.com/library/view/production-ready-microservices/9781491965962/) by Susan J. Fowler, O'Reilly, 12.2016